Tamschi/flourish/flourish-unsend/README.md

 ## Using an instantiated runtime

-You can use existing `isoprenoid` runtime instances with the included types and macros (but ideally, still alias these items for your own use):
+You can use existing `isoprenoid-unsend` runtime instances with the included types and macros (but ideally, still alias these items for your own use):

 ```rust
 use flourish_unsend::{signals_helper, LocalSignalsRuntime, Propagation, Signal, Subscription};